TreWa28/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 I can conclude that best months to launch a kickstarter campaign are between April and May since those are the months where outcome is the highest.I can aslo conclude that failed capmaign outcomes stayed consistent between 40 and 60 outcomes.
 - What can you conclude about the Outcomes based on Goals?
-- I can conclude that the most successfull kickstarters range between less than $1,000 to $1,000 to $4,999.
-I can also conclude that failed campaigns usually range between $20,000 tp $24,999 and $45,000 to $49,999.
+- I can conclude that the most successfull kickstarters range between less than $1,000 and $1,000 to $4,999.
+I can also conclude that failed campaigns usually range between $20,000 to $24,999 and $45,000 to $49,999.

 - What are some limitations of this dataset?
 - Ive failed to find limitations with this dataset.